hopsparser/hopsparser/README.md

 6	.
 ```

 That is, we require word indexation and word forms only.
-Empty words are currently not supported.
 Multi-word tokens are not taken into account by the parsing models but are preserved in the outputs.

 HOPS modifies the columns `UPOS`, `HEAD` and `DEPREL`, all the other columns and tree metadata are